Can your 529 savings plan be used for graduate school?

 In order to use your 529 savings plan funds for your graduate studies, you must attend an eligible educational institution.
 In general, that includes any college, university, vocational school or other postsecondary institution that’s eligible to participate in the U.S. Department of Education’s student aid program.

-That includes most graduate and professional schools in the U.S., as well as some foreign educational institutions.
+This includes most graduate and professional schools in the U.S., as well as some foreign educational institutions.
 So whether you’re going to medical school, dental school or business school, the chances are high that you’ll be able to use your 529 plan funds.

 Your school should be eligible if it’s on the Department of Education’s database of accredited postsecondary institutions and programs.